 Skip the aphrodisiacs

 Spanish fly and other so-called aphrodisiacs are usually little more than placebos — sugar pills that do nothing but boost your confidence.
-What’s more, Spanish fly can be very dangerous to use and can even be fatal.
+What’s more, the Spanish fly can be very dangerous to use and can even be fatal.
 Avoid alternative or herbal remedies.